-NCARB is committed to advancing diversity, equity, and inclusion (DEI) in the architecture profession through our work as a regulatory organization.
-Public health, safety, and welfare is ensured more effectively when architecture professionals reflect the communities they serve—in terms of race, ethnicity, and gender, but also age, disability status, background, and other factors.
+NCARB is committed to advancing diversity, equity, and inclusion (DEI) in architecture through our work as a regulatory organization.
+Public health, safety, and welfare is ensured more effectively when architecture professionals reflect the communities they serve—in terms of not only race, ethnicity, and gender, but also age, disability status, background, and other factors.
 Here are some of our current initiatives to foster a more inclusive architecture profession.

 Volunteers and Leadership